immpeccable/immpeccable/README.md

 I'm a computer engineering student with a passion for software development and a focus on frontend and backend development.
 I have a 3.64 GPA and have gained experience in various tools including React, Git, and Node.js.
 I'm constantly seeking new challenges and opportunities to grow my skills as a developer.

 ## 🚀 My Projects

-- [SolAuth](https://www.solauth.xyz/): Co-founder of a startup that provides secure and decentralized authentication services using blockchain technology.
+- [SolAuth](https://www.solauth.xyz/) - A secure and user-friendly authentication platform
-- [World Cup Predictor](https://www.worldcup-predict.com/): A web application that allows users to predict the outcomes of World Cup matches and compete with others for prizes.
-Built with React, Node.js, and PostgreSQL.
+- [World Cup Predict](https://www.worldcup-predict.com/) - A website for predicting World Cup match results with friends
-- [QRCode Lemon](https://www.qrcode-lemon.com/): A simple web application that generates QR codes for URLs.
-Built with React and Node.js.
+- [QRCode Lemon](https://qrcode-lemon.com/) - A tool for creating and customizing QR codes
+- [Swarm Intelligence](https://github.com/immpeccable/Coverage-Path-Planning) - Implementation of swarm intelligence algorithm for multi-drone coordination

 ## 🛠️ Skills and Technologies
 - 💻 JavaScript, HTML, CSS